We understand how difficult it can be when conception takes time.

 Are two follicles enough for a successful IUI?

-Yes, having two mature follicles can increase your chances of a successful IUI compared to having just one.
-With two follicles, there is the potential for two eggs to be released, giving the sperm more opportunities to achieve fertilisation.
+Having two mature follicles may improve the chances of a successful IUI, as there is potential for two eggs to be released, giving sperm a greater opportunity to achieve fertilisation.
+A fertility specialist can advise on what this means for your individual situation.

 Can acupuncture interfere with implantation?